kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-006.md

 You're a dirty monster!

+And then you feel my clit again.
+You can feel it building inside you.
+Then you feel me against your back and the first time I feel you against me, I pop!
+I CUMM!
+Such a good feeling!

+And then you can feel my balls slapping against your back and the first time I feel you against me, I feel you cumming!
+I CUM!
+Such a good feeling!

+And then you can feel my body shivering and slick against yours and then I can hear your heartbeat against my skin and I can hear my zipper opening as you try to pull yourself free but you can't!
+You gag!
+You moan!
+I can hear your moans in your ear and then smack your hand away!
+But I grab it!
+I pull it!
+Hard!
+I grab it!
+I shove it free!
+But it's hard!
+So hard!
+I scream!
+I yell!
+Make love to me!
+Make love to me!
+Hard!
+But!
+You can't make love to me because then I'll cum!
+Hard!
+CUM!
+I cum!
+Hard!

+It's so hard, I'm so horny!

 Come on, baby.
 Keep going.
 Come on, keep going.
 Keep going!
 It feels so good.

 How do you feel?